brightway-lca/brightway-documentation/source/content/overview/inventory.md

 # Inventory data

-## Processes, products, and something in between
+## Processes, Products, and Something in Between

 At its heart, Brightway uses a graph data schema with nodes and edges.
 We are eventually moving towards storing everything in the graph, including databases and LCIA data, but for now our graph just has inventory data.